KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/dual_boot_setup_guide.md

 ## Manual Partitioning to the Same Drive for Dual Boot Setups

+!!! warning "Bazzite only supports the BTRFS filesystem for `/`"

 If you need a tutorial video for manual partitioning, watch this [tutorial at timestamp 6:08](https://www.youtube.com/watch?v=to6FLhn0NOM&t=368s).

 1. Select Installation Destination